ITstreet1/WHITEBoard-Saola/README.md

 *esptool.py*

 You should get a list of commands with list of supported chips, in our case esp32s2.
 The next step is to download a BIN fajl of CircuiPython.
 Go to https://circuitpython.org and search Wroom as that is the modul of ESP32-S2 we use here.
 Select Saola1 w/WROOM, that will get you to the download page.
 Download BIN fajl on some location on your PC.
 The next step is to erease Flash of Esp32-S2.
-To do connect WHITEBoard Saola to a PC with PROG port, and type in:
+To do so connect WHITEBoard Saola to a PC with PROG port, and type in:

 *esptool.py --chip esp32s2 erase_flash*